 A mammogram is a low-dose x-ray of the breast, and is the primary method for screening for breast cancer.
 Currently, most facilities offer digital mammography.
 This offers a much more detailed view than the previously used film screen technique.

 A screening mammogram is considered a “routine check”, and assumes there are no abnormalities.
-The Affordable Care Act requires that all insurance companies cover this procedure.
+The Affordable Care Act requires that all insurance companies cover this procedure without charge or copay.
 2 views of each breast are taken.
 Images are reviewed by the radiologist, compared to prior studies if available, and a report is generated – usually this is not done on the same day.
 The patient is informed of the results in writing by the facility, and the referring doctor receives a copy of the report.

 Diagnostic mammograms are performed when an abnormality is noted on exam (such as a lump, pain, or nipple discharge) or as a “callback exam” when an abnormality is noted on screening.
 An ultrasound might also be performed.
 The imaging will focus on the area of abnormality.
 The radiologist will normally review the findings of a diagnostic study with the patient in addition to informing her referring physician.
-Women who have been treated for breast cancer do NOT require routine diagnostic imaging.
 Insurance may not cover diagnostic imaging – this will depend on your insurance coverage and the facility billing.
+In patients who have been treated for breast cancer, a diagnostic mammogram is often ordered at the completion of treatment.
+If there are no specific abnormalities, both the NCCN and ASCO guidelines recommend that patients resume annual screening if there are no abnormalities noted on exam.
+However, some imaging facilities have their own policies regarding the frequency of diagnostic imaging after treatment for breast cancer.

 When preparing for a mammogram, it is important not to use deodorant, lotions, or perfumes – particles in these toiletries can appear as false alarms on mammograms.
 Most mammography technologists will place a small wire over a scar from prior surgery – inform the technologist if you have had prior breast surgery.
 In addition, large skin moles or tags will also be marked.
 Some women experience pain when they undergo mammograms.
 In women having regular menstrual periods, obtaining the mammogram after your menstrual cycle when the breasts are less tender is an option.
 Over the counter medications such as acetaminophen (Tylenol) or ibuprofen may also help.
 Notify the technologist if you are experiencing extreme pain during the procedure.